 Increasing customer satisfaction is a worthy goal for the company’s growth as well:

-Setting a goal to improve customer satisfaction puts your team’s focus on providing a consistently great customer service experience.
+Setting customer satisfaction goals puts your team’s focus on providing a consistently great customer service experience.
+This feeds back into the customer experience of your product as a whole.

 To measure customer satisfaction, use a simple customer survey to gather feedback on whether customers are happy with their service.
 Subtract the percentage of customers who respond positively from 100% to get an overall CSAT percentage.